oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 44.52s user 0.67s system 99% cpu 45.218
 ```

-# Count reads in genes
+# Count alignments in genes
 This step annotates each alignment with the gene most likely to be the source of the sequence. **Note, the output is another BAM file.**

 ```bash